comradequinn/q/README.md

 Named `q` (from `query` or `question`), `q` is a command-line `llm` interface built on Google's `Gemini 2.5` models.

 Using `q` greatly simplifies integrating LLMs into CI pipelines, scripts or other automation.

-For terminal users, `q` is also a simple, but powerful chat-based assistant.
+For terminal users, `q` acts as a simple but fully-featured interactive assistant.

 ## Features